piotryordanov/orderbook/README.md

   + Fetch the data.
 Align the data columns to `price, size, exchange`, then concat.
   + For 3+ exchanges, I'd have added some more automation to concat.
 (Currently it's manual)
 + The `main.py` file is mostly a bunch of functions.
 They can all be easily moved to their own files.
 As I said in the call, I'm a big fan of functional programming vs classes.
 If i was on js/ts, I'd have piped things using `ramda` for example.
++ Also, all functions take on variables.
+If you want to take inputes to update the value of 10 to 100 for example, you can change the variable in the function.
++ The code is managed in gitflow, using commit-lint